Why It Works

 Transfer corn to a large bowl.
 Coat with sauce using a spoon or brush.
 Transfer to a serving platter.
 Sprinkle with remaining cilantro and scallions.
 Serve immediately.

-Gochujang is a Korean chili paste that can be found in many Asian markets or ordered online through Amazon.
+Gochujang is a Korean chile paste that can be found in many Asian markets or ordered online through Amazon.